ankitects/addon-docs/src/hooks-and-filters.md

 #### Managing External Resources in Webviews
 Add-ons may expose their own web assets by utilizing `aqt.addons.AddonManager.setWebExports()`.
-Web exports registered in this manner may then be accessed under the `/_addons` subpath
+Web exports registered in this manner may then be accessed under the `/_addons` subpath.

 For example, to allow access to a `my-addon.js` and `my-addon.css` residing in a "web" subfolder in your add-on package, first register the corresponding web export: